Spring and Autumn Annals: History and content

 The Spring and Autumn Annals was likely composed in the 5th century BC.
 By the time of Confucius, in the 6th century BC, the term 'springs and autumns' (chūnqiū 春秋, Old Chinese *tʰun tsʰiw) had come to mean 'year' and was probably becoming a generic term for 'annals' or 'scribal records'.
 The Annals was not the only work of its kind, as many other Eastern Zhou states also kept annals in their archives.
+Mencius mentioned in his work Li Lou (離婁) that the annals of the state of Chu had been called Taowu (梼杌) and that of the state of Jin is called Cheng (乘), the state of Lu calls it Chunqiu.

 The Annals is a succinct scribal record that has around 18,000 total words, with terse entries that record events such as the accessions, marriages, deaths, and funerals of rulers, battles fought, sacrificial records observed, natural disasters, and celestial phenomena believed to be of ritual significance.
 The entries/sentences average only 10 characters in length; the longest entry in the entire work is only 47 characters long, and a number of the entries are only a single character long.
 There are 11 entries that read simply *tung 螽, meaning 'a plague of insects'—probably locusts.
 (Note: Du Yu states that the disastrous 螽 are related to 蚣蝑 zhōngxū 'katydids'.
 Schuessler (2007) reconstructs the Old Chinese pronunciation of 螽 as *C-juŋ, and compares it to Burmese ကျိုင် kyuing 'locust'.)

 Some modern scholars have questioned whether the entries were ever originally intended as a chronicle for human readers, and have suggested that the Annals entries may have been intended as "ritual messages directed primarily to the ancestral spirits".